Minnesota enduring country's worst air quality due to wildfire smoke, ozone

 Wildfire smoke from Canada has been making its way to the U.S., settling over communities and making it dangerous for some people to breathe.
 The Twin Cities and other communities in southwestern Minnesota are also dealing with air quality alerts due to ozone pollution.

+RELATED: Minnesota's air quality is the worst in recorded history.
+Here's how to protect yourself

-According to the EPA, Minnesota has the worst AQI readings in the entire country.
+According to the EPA, Minnesota has the worst AQI (air quality index) readings in the entire country.
 Click here for a real-time map.

+The Minnesota Pollution Control Agency tweeted Wednesday evening that AQI level in the Twin Cities Wednesday was the highest its been since the agency started keeping records in 1980.

 The last time Minnesota's air quality was this poor due to wildfire smoke was on July 29, 2021.
 Below are EPA maps from both days for comparison.